 Vet (verb) = To examine: To check for validity, accuracy or authenticity.

-As you no doubt realize, the internet is full of sites that will give you information on the Bible, Theology, Apologetics, and Church History, not to mention all the religious and spiritual content you could possibly imagine in your wildest dreams (or worst nightmares!).
+The internet is full of sites on the Bible, Theology, Apologetics, and Church History, not to mention all the religious and spiritual content you could possibly imagine in your wildest dreams (or worst nightmares!).
 Many sites can help you with your seminary coursework.
 They can give you background material, charts, maps, and excellent information.

 There are also many sites that range between propaganda and mental illness.
 There are some that are extremely narrow or doctrinaire.
 Some are just lame.